 As a Natural Resources major with a concentration in Marine and Coastal Resources you will take part in NC State’s Freshmen Self Registration Program.
-You will have access to enroll in courses on June 1 starting at 3pm.
-You will be enrolled in one or two courses before then.
+You will have access to enroll in courses on your assigned enrollment date.
 You will see courses loaded into your shopping cart after the placement test deadline to help you enroll quickly, but your schedule will still not be complete.

 Most students build a semester schedule with 14 to 18 credit hours of courses.
 To graduate in four years, you will need to average about 15 hours per semester.
 More about that is below.
 Here is an example of a good schedule for a first semester freshman in your major.
 There is more information below to help answer questions about each category.